 About Roger Higgins

-Roger J. Higgins and his wife Pat reside in Chicago, Illinois, and they are immensely proud of their four children, one of whom is a serving U.S. Marine, and one of whom is Marine turned police officer (happily married to a wonderful high school chemistry and biology teacher).
-Their daughter is a nurse, and she and her husband (a retired Coast Guard officer) are the proud parents of a baby boy.
-Their youngest son is an aspiring doctor.
-As Mrs. Higgins has patiently observed to her husband when he ruminates about the trials and tribulations of raising children, it was together that they went four-for-four with their children, hitting safely at every at-bat.
+and his wife are traveling this great country of ours and meeting all sorts of very interesting people.
+They remain immensely proud of their four children, their children’s spouses, and their grandchildren.
+As Mrs. Higgins patiently observed to her husband when he ruminates about the trials and tribulations of raising children, it was together that they went four-for-four with their children, hitting safely at every at-bat.
 Not a bad day in the batter’s box.

 Roger was born in England, in the County Cheshire, where he learned early of the orange-striped Cheshire cat, which disappears, leaving only its grin, full of teeth and gums.
 Roger emigrated with his parents and younger brother to the United States when he was 6 and 3/4.
 When his mother registered him at the local elementary school, he saw fit to wear his English grammar school uniform, which looked a lot like Harry Potter’s, except his cap was gray with purple piping and topped by a purple button, and he wore gray short trousers, gray knee socks and a purple clip-on tie with his dark gray blazer.
 After his mother finished registering him for school, the principal gently asked whether he would like to leave the tie and cap with her for the day and pick them up after school.
 Roger demurred.
 He was fortunate enough to retain both tie and cap (which were never worn again) on the walk home from school.